pingidentity/terraform-provider-pingfederate/docs/resources/local_identity_identity_profiles.md

 Optional:

-- `source` (String) The local identity authentication source.
-Source is unique.

-Read-Only:

 - `id` (String) The persistent, unique ID for the local identity authentication source.
 It can be any combination of [a-zA-Z0-9._-].
 This property is system-assigned if not specified.
+- `source` (String) The local identity authentication source.
+Source is unique.

 <a id="nestedatt--data_store_config"></a>